In any other city in any other country it would be just a bridge.

 Mitrovica is literally a city divided.

 The Serbs live in the north and the ethnic-Albanians in the south.
-The River Ibar separates the two worlds.
+The River Ibar runs between the two worlds.

 The dispute between Kosovo and Serbia came to a head in 1999 and Kosovo declared independence in 2008.
 There are still a lot of countries that don’t recognise the Republic of Kosovo, but quite a few on that list are involved in their own territorial disputes.

 It’s this history that drew me to Kosovo, as it does a lot of visitors.
-Sometimes university doesn’t seem that long ago to me and to explore a country that was created after I graduated is a novel and fascinating experience.
 In cities such as Priština and Prizren there are few signs of the war; perhaps a memorial statue or the odd UN car driving around.
 But Mitrovica in northern Kosovo or southern Serbia, depending on which side of the fence, or this case river, you sit, is a tense and present example of the passion and beliefs at heart of the conflict.

 Going there was essential if I was to leave Kosovo with even a basic understanding of its past and present.